The time period for this story is the early 1970s. The location is England.

 “How’s the time?” she asks.

 “Oh, it must be about 2.30,” he replies.

 His eyebrows raise.
-“It’s at the menders” he quickly says.
-“I must remember to pick it up,” he continues, in a hammy sort of way, as if he doesn’t really believe his own story.
+“It’s at the menders,” he says.
+“I must remember to pick it up.”
+He speaks, in a hammy sort of way, as if he doesn’t really believe his own story.

-And so Simon and Sarah are driving along on the main road again.
-The roads are dry and the afternoon is quite bright.
-She is leaning slightly towards him and taking an interest.
+Simon and Sarah are driving along on the main road again.
+The weather is now drier and brighter.
+Sarah leans slightly towards him, showing an interest.

 “Birmingham,” he replies, flatly.
 “Got a room there.”
-She takes a drag from her cigarette.
+She drags from her cigarette.
 “Not that I’m hardly ever there.
-Stay in hotels mostly.”
+Stay in hotels mostly,” he says.

-He thinks about it, just for a second, and then answers, “Yes.”
+He pauses, just for a second, and then answers, “Yes.”

 “Can’t be much of a life?”